JakubBartoszewicz/DeePaC/README.md

 * h5py>=3.0 is not compatible with Tensorflow at the moment and will cause errors when loading Keras (and DeePaC) models (hence, deepac tests will fail as well).
 Conda installation takes care of it automatically, but the pip Tensorflow installation does not.
 To solve it, use conda installation or install h5py<3.0.
 This issue should be resolved in a future version of Tensorflow.
+* shap 0.38 requires IPython but the pip installer does not install it.
+Manual installation solves the problem.

 ## Cite us
 If you find DeePaC useful, please cite: